amitbiderman/Checkers/README.md

 ```

-Hope you like you :)
+Hope you like it :)